sVoxelDev/spigot-plugin-template/Readme.md

 ## Deploy Task

-You can export your plugin to the plugins directory from your working directory with the Gradle **deploy task**.
-The task will **build and copy** your plugin **automatically**.
+You can export your plugin to the plugins directory from your working directory with the Gradle **prepareSpigotPlugins** task.
+The task will **build and copy** your plugin **automatically** into the `plugins/` directory.

 ## Debugging the Server

-You can use and debug the installed test server by running the Server run configuration.
-Every time you start the server, the plugin will be deployed.
-You can disable it, when you edit the Server run configuration.
+You can run or debug the `Server` application from within IntelliJ to automatically download the Minecraft server, built it, copy your and dependent plugins into it and start it in debugging mode.

+This is due to the awesome power of Spigradle's spigot tasks.
+Find out more on the [Spigradle Github page](https://github.com/spigradle/spigradle).

-## Important info
+## References

-By using this template and starting the server, you agree to the Minecraft EULA automatically, because in this template is the eula file, because then you dont have to agree manually.
+* [Spigradle](https://github.com/spigradle/spigradle/): *provides awesome gradle tasks that make your live a lot easier*
+* [semantic-release](https://semantic-release.gitbook.io/semantic-release/): *in my opinion every project should use this!*
+* [conventional commit messages](https://www.conventionalcommits.org/): *do commit message the right way*